Itelina/Itelina.github.io/_posts/2015-8-9-Identifying-Diabetic-Patients.md

 One of the complexities I faced with #4 was - which diseases are significantly correlated with Diabetes?
 There are about 3000 unique ICD9 codes in the dataset, should I include all of them in my model in a brute force manner, or should I selectively combine/group them?
 Which method will let me optimize my accuracy?

 I initially tried to do this via research - I read through a bunch of medical articles and created a list of diseases that are known to be correlated to diabetes.
 The [wiki] (https://en.wikipedia.org/wiki/Diabetes_mellitus_type_2) page on Type II Diabetes gives a good summary of some of the major complications.

-The issue with this approach is that I could not be certain whether I was comprehensive - if I were a doctor or if I had infinite research time, I might be more certain of that.
+The issue with this approach is that I could not be certain whether I was comprehensive - unless I was actually a doctor and/or had infinite research time.

 Instead, what if I let my data tell me what diseases are correlated to diabetes?
 To help visualize this - I created this graphic below to illustrate the diseases that are correlated to diabetes.
 Click on the [picture] (http://itelina.github.io/firstvisualization.html) to go to the interactive visualization page.